AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

 *   This improves freshness and efficiency by avoiding idle polling.
 *   As an example, consider data pipelines: rather than cron scheduling a pipeline at fixed times and possibly missing late data or running when no data is available, an event-driven approach would "react to events directly… creating a more fluid and reliable pipeline."
 *   Our system can implement event triggers via hooks: e.g., a webhook call into the assistant, a file system watcher, or database listeners.
-*   Supabase’s real-time capabilities (listening to Postgres changes) can also serve as event triggers – for example, inserting a row into an "events" table could signal the assistant to run a corresponding task.
+*   Supabase's real-time capabilities (listening to Postgres changes) can also serve as event triggers – for example, inserting a row into an "events" table could signal the assistant to run a corresponding task.

 ### Mixed Triggers